Yenikapı Byzantine Shipwrecks Project

 The Yenikapı site, located in the Istanbul neighborhood of the same name, witnessed one of the world’s largest archaeological digs between 2004 and 2013.
 During the construction of a new subterranean rail line linking Europe and Asia, hundreds of laborers and archaeologists of the Istanbul Archaeological Museums exposed remains of over 8,000 years of the city’s history, ranging from Neolithic dwelling foundations and burials to Ottoman cisterns and workshops.
 Most of the finds, however, originated from Constantinople’s Theodosian Harbor, an artificial commercial harbor built during the reign of Byzantine emperor Theodosius I (AD 379-395).
 This harbor was extensively used from the 4th to 11th century AD, after which the effects of gradual siltation had rendered it accessible only to small watercraft.
 By the 16th century, the harbor was completely filled in, and its remains lay forgotten for centuries.

-The study of the Yenikapı shipwrecks was allocated to two groups, Istanbul University’s Conservation Department of Marine Archaeological Objects and the Institute of Nautical Archaeology at Texas A&M University.
+While much of the site’s material is being studied by the Istanbul Archaeological Museums, the study and conservation of the Yenikapı shipwrecks was assigned to two organizations: Istanbul University’s Department of Conservation of Marine Archaeological Objects and the Institute of Nautical Archaeology at Texas A&M University.
 After their documentation, reconstruction and conservation, these shipwrecks will be returned to Istanbul to be displayed in a planned museum at the Yenikapı site.
-INA Vice President and Texas A&M University professor Cemal Pulak currently directs the study and conservation of eight shipwreck hulls dating from the early 7th to late 10th century, four of which are housed at INA’s Bodrum Research Center.
-Pulak’s team, including nautical archaeologists Sheila Matthews, Rebecca Ingram, Michael Jones, and Orkan Köyağasıoğlu, along with other experienced archaeologists and graduate students, studied these eight vessels and today continue to research these unique finds.
+INA Vice President and Texas A&M University professor Cemal Pulak currently directs the study of eight Yenikapı shipwreck hulls dating from the early 7th to 10th centuries AD, four of which are being conserved at INA’s Bodrum Research Center under chief conservator Esra Altınanıt.
+Pulak’s team, which has included nautical archaeologists Sheila Matthews, Rebecca Ingram, Michael Jones, Orkan Köyağasıoğlu, and Robin Piercy, along with other experienced archaeologists, laboratory specialists, and graduate students, have studied these eight vessels since 2005.
+Since 2018, undergraduate and graduate students from Koç University’s Department of Archaeology and History of Art have joined the documentation work at the INA Bodrum Research Center, with support from the new Mustafa V. Koç Center for Maritime Archaeology, the Honor Frost Foundation, and the Fred and BJ van Doorninck Byzantine Shipwreck Grant.
+Today research continues on these unique remnants of Byzantine seafaring.

 Ingram, R. 2013.
 “Analysis and Reconstruction of Shipwreck YK 11 (c.
 Seventh Century A.D.) from the Theodosian Harbor at Yenikapı in Istanbul, Turkey.”
 Ph.D.
 Dissertation, Texas A&M University.